tienvx/pact-reference/rust/pact_verifier_cli/README.md

 ### Verifying both HTTP and message interactions

 V4 Pact files can support both HTTP and message-based interactions in the same file.
-In this case, the be able to handle the verification both types of interactions you need to use the `--transports <transports>` option.
+In this case, the be able to handle the verification for both types of interactions you need to use the `--transports <transports>` option.
 This will allow configuring different ports to send the different requests to.

 For example, `--transports http:8080 message:8081` will send HTTP requests to port 8080 and message requests to port 8081.